Kurotsuba/dreamlands/README.md

 # dreamlands
-An online CoC TRPG game table project.
+A CoC TRPG game table project.

-A online chatroom-like game table both KP and PL can use together.
+A chatroom-like game table both KP and PL can use together.
+Should be deployed on a server with ease.

 ## Components